strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+-- 13 Nov 2024 --

+- Began work on improving error handling for system tasks like checking if connection can be made to database.
+  - Main header was in layout but outside of error boundary I believe and would be why our error page wasn't loading when server was down.
+Will research further down the road.

+---

 -- 12 Nov 2024 --

 - Backend team rectified previously mentioned issue and we are back to work.
 - Improved the ux by changing the nav buttons to work of on click instead of on enter.
 The issue seemed to stem from the component not quite yet loaded before a user moved the mouse cursor away creating an unwelcome jitter.
 Will observe over time.
-- Improved on submit building styling for cart form.
+- Improved on submit button styling for cart form.

 ---